 The Text and the owner you see below each video should be replaced by Category name that the video belongs to.
 The idea behind displaying the category is that when a user likes the video he knows which category to go to see similar videos like the one he just saw.

+The below advertisement space should be 300*250 inches space.